pfsense/docs/source/nat/automatic-nat-rules-generation.rst

 Automatic NAT Rules Generation
 ==============================

-In a default single WAN connection configuration, pfSense automatically generates NAT rules for every directly connected interface and any networks reachable through internal gateways defined via :doc:`Static Routes </routing/static-routes>`.
+In a default single WAN connection configuration, pfSense® software automatically generates NAT rules for every directly connected interface and any networks reachable through internal gateways defined via :doc:`Static Routes </routing/static-routes>`.
 These NAT rules will perform NAT on outbound traffic to translate the source address of Internet-bound traffic to the WAN IP.

-In a default multi-WAN configuration, pfSense automatically generates NAT rules to NAT any internal subnet leaving any interface with a gateway.
+In a default multi-WAN configuration, pfSense software automatically generates NAT rules to NAT any internal subnet leaving any interface with a gateway.

 The Outbound NAT Configuration may be changed by visiting **Firewall > NAT** on the **Outbound** tab.